 Vanguard is a different kind of investment company.
-It was founded in the United States in 1975 on a simple We focus on being clear on everything we do - this but revolutionary idea: that an investment company means communicating to you clearly about costs and should manage its funds solely in the interests of its charges and how our products work - so you should clients. always know where you stand.
+It was founded in the United States in 1975 on a simple but revolutionary idea: that an investment company should manage its funds solely in the interests of its clients.

-Rather than being publicly traded or owned by a small aroup of individuals.
-The Vanauard Group is owned by Vanauard's US-domiciled funds.
+Rather than being publicly traded or owned by a small group of individuals, The Vanguard Group is owned by Vanguard's US-domiciled funds.
 Those funds, in turn, are owned by their investors.
-While we cannot replicate this structure in Europe, we believe that this mutual structure aligns Vanguard's interests with those of our investors globally and drives the culture, philosophy and policies throughout the Vanguard organisation worldwide.
-As a result, investors benefit from Vanguard's stability and experience, low costs and client focus.
+This unique mutual structure aligns our interests with those of our investors and drives the culture, philosophy and policies throughout the Vanguard organisation worldwide.
+This is a philosophy that has helped millions of people around the world to achieve their goals with low-cost, uncomplicated investments.